TatianaMa/MLMI4-AML/README.md

 Access TensorBoard on the generated URL.

 ## Pruning Weights
 Prune weights for MNIST classification by adding the flag --prune_weights.
-Specify the pruning_percentile in the config dictionnary.
+Specify the pruning_percentile in the config dictionary (classification.py).

 ```
 (venv)> python code/classification.py --model=bayes_mnist --model_dir=models/bayes_mnist_400 --prune_weights
 ```

-Weights from the specified directory are pruned using this percentile and the new weights are stored in a directory with the same name and a suffix pruned_98.
+Weights from the specified directory are pruned using the given percentile.
+The pruned weights are stored in a directory with the same name and a suffix pruned_98 and passed to evaluation.
 Add the flag --no_training if you wish to prune an already trained model.